Ashwin-ks/Ashwin-ks.github.io/_posts/2017-02-26-kaggle-titanic-notebook.md

 ---
 layout: post
 title: Titanic Machine learning from Disaster
-subtitle: Excerpt from Soulshaping by Jeff Brown
+subtitle: Python implementation of Titanic Machine learning competition from Kaggle
-bigimg: \kaggle_titanic_notebook_files\head.png
+bigimg: \img\head.png
 ---

 # Titanic Kaggle Challenge
 The Titanic challenge on Kaggle is a competition in which the task is to predict the survival or the death of a given passenger based on a set of variables describing him such as his age, his sex, or his passenger class on the boat.